-The first papers to accomplish the unification of formal method and positive political-economic analysis were published in the early 1970s, by Theodore Bergstrom and R. Goodman (1973), who applied Downs's model to determine the rate of taxation to fund a public good, and by Thomas Romer (1975) and Kevin Roberts (1977), who applied the median-voter theorem to determine redistributive policy.
+Ted Bergstrom and R. Goodman (1973) applied Downs's model to determine the rate of taxation to fund a public good, and Thomas Romer (1975) and Kevin Roberts (1977) applied the median-voter theorem to determine redistributive policy.

 The equilibrium concept in Bergstrom and Goodman is incomplete, in that it assumes exogenously given tax rates which are personalized across citizens; these tax rates determine preferences over the level of a public good, which are single-peaked, and it is stated that the median-income citizen determines the level of the public good.
-Romer and Roberts....

-[The method of these papers was in brief the following.
-Each citizen was presumed to have a utility function over goods, which induced an indirect utility function over a unidimensional space of tax policies, given the mapping of tax policies into distributions of commodities.
-This mapping was derived from computing the economic equilibrium that would attain at any given tax rate.
-Under the right conditions, citizens' indirect utility functions were single-peaked (i.e., quasi-concave), and hence a Downs political equilibrium existed.
+The method of the Romer paper was in brief the following.
+Each citizen is presumed to have a utility function over goods, which induces an indirect utility function over a unidimensional space of tax policies, given the mapping of tax policies into distributions of commodities.
+This mapping is derived from computing the economic equilibrium that would attain at any given tax rate.
+Under the right conditions, citizens' indirect utility functions are single-peaked (i.e., quasi-concave), and hence a Downs political equilibrium exists.

 At about the same time, Donald Wittman(1973, 1983) proposed an alternative model to Downs's of equilibrium in party competition, in which parties are not opportunistic, but maximize a utility function defined on a policy space.
-To be precise, parties maximize expected utility, because there is uncertainty concerning which party will win the election, at a given pair of policy proposals.
-Wittman's parties are not opportunistic, because they do not care about winning for the sake of winning, but only for the sake of implementing a policy.
+This marked the first model since Lindahl in which parties could potentially represent constituents, in the sense of maximizing a preference order on policies.
+I say 'potentially' because Wittman did not, in fact, make the representation aspect specific: he simply assumed that parties had exogenously given utility functions on the policy space.
+To be precise, parties in his model maximize expected utility, because there is uncertainty concerning which party will win the election, at a given pair of policy proposals.

+Wittman's parties are not opportunistic, because they do not care about winning elections per se, but only about policy.
 Thus a Wittmanesque party with an ideal policy of t would be perfectly satisfied if the opposition were elected and implemented t.

-Wittman's analysis, however, was incomplete in several ways: first, it did not link up the preferences of his parties to citizens' preferences, and second, it did not contain a correct proof of the existence of Nash equilibrium in the model.
+Wittman's analysis, however, was incomplete in several ways: as I said, it did not link up the preferences of parties to citizens' preferences, and it did not contain a satisfactory proof of the existence of Nash equilibrium in the model.
 Nevertheless, Wittman's model was the only formal alternative to Downs's for twenty years or so, and in the 1990s would come to play a role in political economy.
+It should be said that Wittman's model used the full power of the Nash concept: in general Wittman equilibria are Nash equilibria, but are not dominant strategy equilibria.